Tangential thickness of manifolds: Desuspension Results

 Suppose now that we are given classes $u$ and $v$ in $\{X,S^0\}$, and let $\chi(u),\chi(v)\in\prod_i\Lambda_i$ by given by the Characteristic Variety construction.
 We need to show that $\chi(u+v) = \chi(u) + \chi(v)$.
 One way of constructing tangential surgery problems associated to $u$ and $v$ is to begin by taking their $S$-duals, which lie in the stable homotopy groups $\pi_{\dim X}^\textbf{S}(X^{\nu})$, where as usual $X^{\nu}$ denotes the Thom complex of the (formally) 0-dimensional stable normal bundle $\nu$ of $X$.
 If we make these dual maps ``transverse to the zero section" (stably of course), we obtain degree zero tangential normal maps $(f_i,b_i)$ for suitable $f_i: Y_i\rightarrow X$ ($i=u,v$).
 The surgery problems associated to $u$, $v$ and $u+v$ are then given by

 respectively.
-It is now straightforward to check that if $\chi(u)$ and $\chi(v)$ are the characteristic variety surgery obstructions for $u$ and $v$ respectively, then $\chi(u)+\chi(v)$ will give the characteristic variety surgery obstructions for $u+v$ (see \cite{Ran} for a more detailed analysis of such problems). \end{proof}
+It is now straightforward to check that if $\chi(u)$ and $\chi(v)$ are the characteristic variety surgery obstructions for $u$ and $v$ respectively, then $\chi(u)+\chi(v)$ will give the characteristic variety surgery obstructions for $u+v$ (see \cite{Ran} for a more detailed analysis of such problems).
+This proves the result when $X$ is a closed manifold.

+To verify the additivity property when $X$ is an arbitrary finite complex, first note that $X$ has the homotopy type of a compact manifold with boundary $W$ and $W$ is a retract of $V=\partial (W\times[0,1])$.
+The retraction $V\to W$ defines natural 1--1 mappings in homotopy $[W,Y]\to [V,Y]$ and $\{W,Y\}\to \{V,Y\}$, where $Y$ is one of the codomains in the sequence

+and $Z=V$ or $W$.
+Therefore the additivity properties for the unbounded manifold $Z=V$ imply the corresponding additivity properties for the bounded manifold $Z=W$. \end{proof}

 The preceding result yields a useful complement to Proposition 6.3.

 \begin{prop} Let $p$ be an odd prime, let $X$ be a closed oriented manifold, and let $a\in[X,G/\mathrm{Top}]_{(p)}$ be a class which lies in the image of